DDMAL/e2e-omr-documentation/overview/reconstruction-and-encoding.md

 # Miyao Staff Finding

-This performs the Miyao staff finding algorithm.
+This job performs the Miyao staff finding algorithm.
 It finds the staves in an image of staves.
 Note that this is **not** the job called "Miyao Staff Find*er*" as that job has different settings and produces a different output.